 Our Prairie began in a cabin down by the White River.

-Today, Conner Prairie is a place where families engage, explore and discover what it was like to live and play in Indiana’s past.
+Today, Conner Prairie is a place where families engage, explore and discover what it was like to live in Indiana’s past.
 Every visit is a unique adventure that provides an authentic look into the history that shapes us today.